M-SCRIPT/MalayanArcade/content/clubs/malayan-dance-company/index.md

 facebook = "https://www.facebook.com/Malayan-Dance-Company-101069802030712/"
 +++

-"Malayan Dance Company (MDC) is an acclaimed club organization of Malayan Colleges Mindanao that brings forth and showcases excellence and relevance through sensational skills and talent in the performing arts - dancing.
+Malayan Dance Company (MDC) is an acclaimed club organization of Malayan Colleges Mindanao that brings forth and showcases excellence and relevance through sensational skills and talent in the performing arts - dancing.
 It consists of exceptional students and supportive staff members, and features a diverse ensemble of dances namely streetdance, cheerdance, cultural dance, and many more.